ethereum-optimism/design-docs/protocol/messaging/entrypoints.md

 ### Enshrined `entrypointContext`

-To solve this, `Entrypoint` contracts can define a decoding method and expect a second set of data that we will call `entrypointContext`.
+This second design binds the context to the message and makes the `L2ToL2CrossDomainMessenger` perform a callback to the entrypoint with this data.
+For the moment, we decided to let this feature outside of the `L2ToL2CrossDomainMessenger` to keep it minimal, but it can be considered.
+It is also possible to implement into into a second `L2ToL2CrossDomainMessengerWithContext` that extends from `L2ToL2CrossDomainMessenger`.

 The context is binded into the message, meaning that its not possible to frontrun the `SentMessage` event with a different context.

-Entrypoints that wish to use `entrypointContext` will need to implement the `onRelayMessage` function.
+Entrypoints that wish to use enshrined `entrypointContext` would need to implement the `onRelayMessage` function.
 The `L2ToL2CrossDomainMessenger` will perform a callback to `onRelayMessage` inside the `relayMessage` call and before calling the target.

 `Entrypoint` can use the context however they want.
 It’s important to notice the `relayMessage()` is non reentrant, so the callback cannot call it back.
 Some possible ways to use the context are the following: